PyBites-Open-Source/questionnaire-api/README.md

 - [License](#license)

 ## About
-This will be a free to use, open sourced trivia questions database which has an API implemented in Python3 & Flask using PostgresSQL database, also this will be a source for a minimal quizzing website which will also let contributors add new questions in multiple categories and as MCQ or T/F types.
+This will be a free to use, open sourced questions database which has an API implemented in Python3 & Flask using PostgresSQL database, also this will be a source for a minimal quizzing website which will also let contributors add new questions in multiple categories and as MCQ or T/F types.

 ## Usage
 To use this project.